jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 ## TF Tensor

-If we have all of the preprocessing code running as a separate service, we can pass a Tensorflow tensor directly to the model using a `TfTensorInputAdapter`.

-In this case, we import the adapter and configure the `predict` function's decorator:
+If the preprocessing code runs as a separate service, pass a Tensorflow tensor directly to the model using a `TfTensorInputAdapter`; import the adapter and configure the `predict` function's decorator:

 ```python
 from frogml.sdk.model.adapters import TfTensorInputAdapter